tutorial

 schema_base64 = standard_b64encode(schema_bin.read()).decode("ascii")

-Below that, we'll create a main() function that will start up a FoxgloveServer, which hosts a WebSocket server that Foxglove Studio can connect to.
+Below that, we'll create a main() function that will start up a FoxgloveServer, which hosts a WebSocket server that Foxglove can connect to.

 If you're not familiar with the async and await syntax used in this tutorial, visit the asyncio documentation for an introduction.